mskordal/my-sel4-projects/projects/vkamapping/README.md

 1. We call `vka_alloc_object_at_maybe_dev` instead of `vka_alloc_frame` which
    is called 2 levels deeper than the latter.
 This function allocates a capability to the frame that we will later map in the bram.
-It allows to specify the exact physical we want to map from plus specify that what we want to map is a device.
+It allows to specify the exact physical address we want to map, and if we want to map  a device.
 We no longer need to map intermediate objects.
 We can immidiately specify the exact base address of the BRAM.

 2. Next, we allocate the object of the last level PTE of our frame using `vka_alloc_page_table`.